 There are terraces where proud parents can sit during the ceremonies and upwards of a thousand people can comfortably fit inside.
 You’ll find the hall by walking through The Cloisters and heading up the stairs towards The Hunterian Museum.

-The Hunterian Museum can be found opposite Bute Hall and to my mind it’s the best hidden gem in Glasgow.
+The Hunterian Museum can be found opposite Bute Hall and to my mind it’s one of the best museums in Glasgow.
 I have to admit I knew nothing about it until I overheard someone talking while I was on the Glasgow Subway but I’m glad I made the effort to find it.

 The Hunterian Art Gallery is located beside the university library and hosts one of the finest public art collections in Scotland.
 You’ll find works by Rembrandt as well as the single largest number of works by the celebrated Glasgow architect Charles Rennie Mackintosh.

-It’s in the art gallery where you’ll find The Mackintosh House that exhibits some of the interiors of Mackintosh’s home that was unfortunately demolished in the 1960s, and you’ll find that most of the contents in each room are actually from his old house.
+You’ll find The Mackintosh House in the art gallery which exhibits some of the interiors of Mackintosh’s home that was unfortunately demolished in the 1960s, and you’ll find that most of the contents in each room are actually from his old house.

 It’s quite an interesting place but unlike the Hunterian Art Gallery which is free, The Mackintosh House has an entrance fee.
 See The Hunterian website for current prices.

 In addition to these attractions the University of Glasgow has a superb souvenir shop under The Hunterian Museum that has loads of tartan-themed gifts and university merchandise, and there’s a reasonably priced café if you want to grab a bite to eat after your tour.